1. Here's how

 External Link: Adobe Photoshop Help: Create and edit alpha channel masks

 1.2: Then paint the Alpha Channel with grayscale tones.
-A pure black color will not be reflective at all in Lumion and a pure white colour will be fully reflective.
+A pure black color will not be reflective at all in Lumion and a pure white color will be fully reflective.
 Grayscale tones will be more or less reflective depending on how close they are to pure black and pure white:

 1.3: Once you've added the Reflectivity mask to the Alpha Channel of the texture, please click on the link below to see how to save it to a 32-bit Color Map texture in TGA, BMP or TIFF format.